Citrus australis: Taxonomy

 A member of the Rutaceae family, Citrus australis is also known as the Australian round lime, Australia sweet, dooja, Gympie lime, native lime, native orange, or the round lime.
-It is part of the three main types of indigenous limes that can be found in Australia: the first is the Australian finger lime (Citrus australasica), the second is the Australian desert lime (Citrus glauca), and finally the Australian round lime.
+It is one of the three main types of indigenous limes that can be found in Australia, along with the Australian finger lime (Citrus australasica) and the Australian desert lime (Citrus glauca).
 The citruses can hybridize with other citrus species and develop other characteristics, such as drought resistance, salinity tolerance, and disease resistance.